 Madison Brengle (USA) vs. Danka Kovinic (MNE)

 Matches start at 11:00.
-Cici will kick-start the day on Court-1 while Madison Brengle will launch play on Court-4.
+Cici kick-starts the day on Court-1 while Madison Brengle will launch play on Court-4.

 While Team USA features six athletes in the qualifying draw, four Russians and three players from Japan will take a stab at reaching the main draw this weekend.
 Three-time Doha Semifinalist, Jelena Jankovic – who has slipped to World #50 – earned a wild card into qualifying.
 As the #2 qualifying seed, she’ll face Japan’s Nao Hibino in the second match on Court-1.